6. Amicus briefs

 The trial court has discretion to accept amicus briefs, although such briefs are very rare at the trial level in Maine.
 The Maine Supreme Court generally accepts amicus briefs; it allowed a half dozen broadcasters and publishers to appear by amicus brief in In re Letellier, 578 A.2d 722, 17 Media L. Rep. 2169 (Me.
 1990).

 There is no rule or case law either permitting or prohibiting the filing of amicus briefs at the district or circuit court levels.

 Amicus briefs are explicitly permitted at the appellate level -- Md.
 R. App.
 Rev., Ct.
 App. & Ct.
 Special App.
 8-511(a) -- An amicus brief may be filed with written consent of all parties to the appeal; by the Attorney General in any appeal in which the State has an interest; upon request by the court; or upon the court’s grant of a motion filed pursuant to section (b) of this Rule.

-Michigan courts are generous in their grant of the right to allow supporting organization to file briefs amicus curiae.
-Reporters should contact
+Michigan courts are generous in their granting of the right to allow supporting organizations to file briefs as amicus curiae.
+See City of Grand Rapids v.
+Consumers’ Power Co., 216 Mich.
+409, 415, 185 N.W.
+852 (1921) (stating that the court is desirous of amicus curiae).
+Reporters should contact:

 Michigan Press Association

 Amicus participation is unusual in Minnesota district courts.
 State court rules do not directly address such participation.

 At the appellate level, amicus participation is routinely approved, following application for leave to participate under Minn.
 R. Civ.
 App.
 P. 129 (requests for leave generally must be filed within fifteen days after the filing of the notice of appeal).